dell/ansible-powerflex/README.md

 ## Installation and execution of Ansible modules for Dell PowerFlex
 The installation and execution steps of Ansible modules for Dell PowerFlex can be found [here](https://github.com/dell/ansible-powerflex/blob/1.4.0/docs/INSTALLATION.md)

-## Maintenance
+## Releasing, Maintenance and Deprecation

+Ansible Modules for Dell Technnologies PowerFlex follows [Semantic Versioning](https://semver.org/).

+New version will be release regularly if significant changes (bug fix or new feature) are made in the collection.

+Released code versions are located on "release" branches with names of the form "release-x.y.z" where x.y.z corresponds to the version number.
+More information on branching strategy followed can be found [here](https://github.com/dell/ansible-powerflex/blob/1.4.0/docs/BRANCHING.md).

-Ansible Modules for Dell Technologies PowerFlex deprecation cycle is aligned with [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).
+Ansible Modules for Dell Technologies PowerFlex deprecation cycle is aligned with that of [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).